hmdsamarasekara/hmdsamarasekara.github.io/_posts/2025-05-17-usb2rig-aprsdroid-review.md

 ## ⚙️ Configuring Direwolf

-Setting up APRSdroid with Direwolf was surprisingly straightforward, since the configuration is essentially identical to the setup used with the Digirig Mobile.
+Setting up Direwolf with USB2Rig was surprisingly straightforward, since the configuration is essentially identical to the setup used with the Digirig Mobile.

 <div class="special-box">
   <h4>📖 Direwolf Setup Guide</h4>
-  <p>There is already an in-depth guide for setting up Direwolf on the <a href="https://themodernham.com/ultimate-direwolf-tnc-installation-guide-for-windows-and-linux/" target="_blank">Modern Ham</a> website, covering both Windows and Linux installation, configuration, and troubleshooting.</p>
+  <p>There is already an in-depth guide for setting up Direwolf on the <a href="https://themodernham.com/ultimate-direwolf-tnc-installation-guide-for-windows-and-linux/" target="_blank">Modern Ham</a> website, covering both Windows and Linux installation, configuration, and troubleshooting.
+I will not be going into further detail regarding the Direwolf installation and setup process in this article.</p>
 </div>

 Once Direwolf is installed and the initial configuration is complete, the only remaining steps are to configure the correct audio input/output devices and the serial interface.